Szymon-Glinka/ARDUINOschool/README.md

 # ARDUINOschool
-Just some arduino code from school
+Just some arduino projects from school

 ## Connection
 FOR ARDUINO UNO